coreycothrum/meta-mender-luks/README.md

     # build QEMU image
     cd $YOCTO_WORKDIR && kas build $YOCTO_WORKDIR/meta-mender-luks/kas/reference_builds/kas.min.x86-64.yml:$YOCTO_WORKDIR/meta-mender-luks/kas/reference_builds/kas.qemu.yml

+### Encrypting
+Encryption is not an automated part of the build process.
+[This native script](recipes-core/mender-luks-encrypt-image/files/mender-luks-encrypt-image.sh) is provided as an optional post-build action.

+This is only needed when provisioning a new device from the full disk image.
+The **mender artifacts work as-is** w/o this encryption step.

+To execute the encryption script:

+    bitbake       mender-luks-encrypt-image-native -caddto_recipe_sysroot       && \
+    oe-run-native mender-luks-encrypt-image-native mender-luks-encrypt-image.sh <path_to_deploy_image>

+This will take awhile.
+If it fails, it *may* not cleanup gracefully.
+Check `/dev/mapper` and `/dev/loop*` and cleanup as needed
+(hint(s): `sudo dmsetup remove --force <NAME>` and `sudo losetup && sudo losetup -D`).

 ## Use Notes
 * The mender update artifact (\*.mender) is **UNENCRYPTED**.